Darlington rail crash: Events leading up to the collision

 On the night of 27 June 1928, LNER Raven Class B16 4-6-0 No. 2369, which formed part of the 9.30 pm up parcels train for York arrived at 10.45 pm – 11 minutes late.
 A short while after the station foreman instructed the signalman to allow the parcels train to move forward, beyond the scissors crossing at the south end of the platform.
 The engine moved forward to the south end of Platform 1 and waited.
 The shunter was then given instructions to take charge of the necessary shunting movements.
 During this time a train left No. 2 Bay line.
 The shunter passed instructions face-to-face with the driver whilst they waited for a fish train to pass.
-Once his signal was clear the shunter signalled the driver to start the movement.
-The shunter at this point riding on the last of the three carriage trucks, at this point the train had to move far enough forward to clear No. 53 points.
+Once his signal was clear the shunter, riding on the last of the three carriage trucks, signalled the driver to start the movement.
+The train had to move far enough forward to clear No. 53 points.
 Once these points were clear the signalman reversed the points and signalled to the shunter to begin the propelling movement.
 These movements were completed at approximately 11.02 pm.
 Whilst here, the shunter coupled up the necessary vehicles and connected the brakes.
 At 11.04pm the signalman in the Platform East signal box offered the parcels train to the signalman in the South Junction Signal Box.
 The train was accepted "under caution".
 Up to this point all movements had been completed correctly and no errors had been made.

 Collision

 As the engine moved forward the shunter saw that the signals were at "danger"; the shunter then applied the brake and noted that the brakes were working correctly as he noticed a reduction in speed.
-Within 10 yards of the signal at "danger", the shunter believing the train was now stopping, released his brake.
+Within 10 yd of the signal at "danger", the shunter believing the train was now stopping, released his brake.
 He then immediately checked the signals and seeing them at "danger" immediately re-applied the brake.
 At the inquest the shunter stated that the first brake application was not full due to his fear of the train dividing; the second brake application although applied to a greater extent was still not a full application.
 The parcels train now blocked the track upon which the excursion train was attached.

 B16 No. 2639’s train after the collision.

-The driver of the return excursion train from Scarborough to Newcastle approached the South Junction signal box at approximately 45 miles per hour, having observed the previous signals displaying "Clear".
+The driver of the return excursion train from Scarborough to Newcastle approached the South Junction signal box at approximately 45 mph, having observed the previous signals displaying "Clear".
 The driver stated the first he knew of an obstruction on the line was seeing the headlights of another engine emerging from the left onto the down through line.
 The driver of the excursion train stated he had less than two seconds to act during which time he made a continuous brake application.